kpegods96/Systematic-Review-Course/_book/01-Module-1-Introduction-to-Systematic-Reviews-and-Meta-Analysis.md

 **Additional Sources:**

-Use this link below to access the PROSPERO instructions for a systematic review and then draft a study protocol for your own study
+Here are the instruction and sample protocol links provided by PROSPERO to guide the development of a systematic review:

 -
 [**Instructions**](https://www.east.org/content/documents/east_prospero_instructions_2021.pdf)